FILTHYSOUL/IMPORTANT./README.md

 " heavily inspirations are limited to close friends only , ask permission before taking slight inspo and do not copy any of my skins . please be aware that i got copied a lot before , if you see anyone copying me . . please do contact me and let me know "

+: dont be weird or inappropriate around me unless you're an adult.
-: and oh, I suggest you to avoid chatting/interact with me if youre under 15+ , this is for your own good and myself.
+and oh, I suggest you to avoid chatting/interact with me if youre under 15+ , this is for your own good and myself.
+I am myself over 18+ years, so be mindful of our interactions.
+I do not want anything bad happened.

 ....

 **Thanks for your understanding.
 Sincerely.**
 — Forever Filthy Soul